valet-sh/docs/docs/commands/link.md

 ## Description

 Linking of projects including automatic provisioning of nginx vhosts for a specific web application (e.g. magento).
-See also unlink.
+See also *[unlink](/commands/unlink)*.

 ## Usage